SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot-ai-capabilities.md

 ## Map with AI

-You don't have to worry about mapping the schema across your Pipeline.
+You don't have to worry about mapping the schema across your Model.
 Data Copilot will map the target schema with the existing Gems and datasets.

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>
 <div class="wistia_responsive_wrapper" style={{height:'100%',left:0,position:'absolute',top:0,width:'100%'}}>